Deadline: March 15 (Extended deadline)

 To be eligible for the scholarship, applicants must meet the following criteria:

-- have a 2.5 minimum cumulative grade point average and a 3.0 minimum grade point average in the major; and
+have a 2.5 minimum cumulative grade point average and a 3.0 minimum grade point average in the major; and

-- be an Arizona resident qualifying for resident tuition.
+be an Arizona resident qualifying for resident tuition.

 Preference in the selection process will be given to applicants who

-- have participated or are currently enrolled in an ACMRS Study Abroad Summer Program or other ASU Study Abroad Program; and
+have participated or are currently enrolled in an ACMRS Study Abroad Summer Program or other ASU Study Abroad Program; and

-- have a concentration in English Literature.
+have a focus area of English Literature.

 Previous recipients of the Nick Ivins Memorial Literature Scholarship are no longer eligible to apply.